pauleppers/StockAnalysis/README.md

 ## Data
 Yahoo Finance is used for the data source, either using and API or the yfinance library.
 	https://rapidapi.com/apidojo/api/yahoo-finance1
 A Jupyter Notebook is used to retrieve data, perform calculations, and populate the server with the data, each stock will be a data table.
-Load Stock Market data into PgAdmin and load into Heroku.
+Load Stock Market data into PostgreSQL and load into Heroku.

 Phase 2, Machine Learning (Possibly Random Forest)
 * Wallstreet Journal for correlation of news and stock performance.
 We can pull data from https://newsapi.org/ and do basic etl categorizing the news articles as positive or negative.
 We can store these results into a mongo DB.